50+ Bollywood Farewell Songs In Hindi

 Director: Gulzar

 Gulzar, RD Burman, and Lata Mangeshkar, need I say more?
-Starring Hema Malini and Dharmendra and Jeetendra, this movie did well at the box office and was praised by critics as well.
-The movie is well known for its evergreen songs like Naam Goom Jayega, Abke Na Sawan Barse, and Meethe Bol Bole.
+Starring Hema Malini, Dharmendra, and Jeetendra, it performed well at the box office and was praised by critics as well.
+The movie is well known for its evergreen songs, including Naam Goom Jayega, Abke Na Sawan Barse, and Meethe Bol Bole.

 12. Yaariyaan (यारियां)